elzekool/docker-magdev/README.md

 * Make sure the configured host (as configured in env) is in your hostfile
 * Xdebug is configured to connect back
 * This box is not meant for production as it exposes the root password for MySQL as an environment variabele
+* The two scripts `exec-magerun.sh` and `exec-php-cli.sh` allow running n98-magerun and PHP inside the docker container, the local directory inside the container is `/var/www/htdocs`
+* The user www-data is given an user id of 1000.
+On most linux systems this is the id of the first non-root user.
+  This makes the files under ./src writable by this user.
+If the user you want to use has an other id you need to change this, this can be done with `docker exec -it $(docker-compose ps | grep web | awk '{print $1;}') usermod -u $(id -u USERNAME)  www-data` where
+  `USERNAME` is replaced by the user you want www-data to correspond with.